dorin7bogdan/ADM-TFS-Extension/UFTBuildTask/README.md

 ##### Release date: September 2022
 This plugin update includes the following:
 - Run your GUI Mobile tests from the file system.
-  You can directly define UFT Mobile connection settings and Mobile Record and Run settings in the pipelines without defining them separately in UFT One.
+  You can directly define Digital Lab connection settings and Mobile Record and Run settings in the pipelines without defining them separately in UFT One.
-- Use a UFT Mobile Get Resources task to retrieve application and device information from UFT Mobile.
+- Use a Get Digital Lab Resources task to retrieve application and device information from Digital Lab.
 - Use a UFT One Parallel Test Run task to run GUI Web and GUI Mobile tests in parallel.

 #  Configuration